-NOTE 10 - SUBSEQUENT EVENTS
+NOTE 11 - SUBSEQUENT EVENTS

-The Organization has evaluated subsequent events through October 5, 2018, the date of issuance of these financial statements for items that should potentially be recognized or disclosed in these financial statements.
-No such material events or transactions were noted to have occurred, except for the Organization changing its name to Youth Emerging Stronger.
+The Organization has evaluated subsequent events through October 28, 2019, the date of issuance of these financial statements for items that should potentially be recognized or disclosed in these financial statements.
+No such material events or transactions were noted to have occurred, except as follows.